 7. The story should have predictability.
 This pulls children in; they think they know what’s going to happen next based on what’s happened before in the story.

-Can you see a child’s mind working and thinking each time the peddler does something else?
-He/she is going to guess that the monkeys will mimic each action.
+Can you see a child’s mind at work each time the peddler does something else?
+He will predict that the monkeys will mimic each action.

 “Ah,” the reader will say, “he should have done that in the first place.”